-• Specific notes related to Prevented Plant:
+Specific notes related to Prevented Plant (PP):

-- Use Prevented Planting crop type for prevent plant acres in crop enterprise analysis. - If forage or another cover crop is harvested off prevented plant acres, the production should be included as a second harvested product on these acres (use detailed entry).
-Production should be converted to dry equivalents if applicable.
-(An alternative approach is to enter this production as a separate double crop.)
-Alternatively, enter the value as "Other income" in the Prevented Planting enterprise. - For pasture, estimate production in AUMs based on these animal units:
+- Use Prevented Planting crop type for prevent plant acres in crop enterprise analysis. - PP acres need to have both crop insurance income (gross value) and crop insurance expense values.
+Do not include only net crop insurance income with no expense. - If forage or another crop is harvested from PP acres, the production should be included as a second harvested product for the enterprise (use detailed entry).
+Production should be converted to dry equivalents.
+Alternative approaches are to enter this production as a separate double crop enterprise or enter the value as "Other income" in the Prevented Planting enterprise. - For pasture, estimate production in AUMs based on these animal units: